ethan-young/seccyd-wj-subtests/manuscript/README.md

 specific challenges.
 Thus, one’s abilities are thought to match the challenges of one’s lived experience.
 These features are useful guideposts for confirmatory hypothesis generation.
-Using them as building blocks, it is easy to construct an intuitive bridge between an ability and an environmental challenge.
+Using them as building blocks, it is possible to construct an intuitive bridge between an ability and an environmental challenge.
 For example, a researcher might identify a specific challenge posed by a dimension of adversity (e.g., threats to safety in high-crime neighborhoods) and an ability needed to meet the challenge (e.g., enhanced threat detection).

 This approach is appealing because it forces researchers to be specific and logically tie together challenges and abilities.
-It has also been successful in discovering a handful of interesting adversity-enhanced abilities, especially in harsh and unpredictable environments.
+It has also been successful in discovering a handful of adversity-enhanced abilities, especially in harsh and unpredictable environments.
 For example, past work has proposed that constantly changing environments (i.e., unpredictable environments) might shape the ability to track and respond to changing information.
 Using this logic, research build an intuitive bridge between changing environments and two abilities–attention-shifting and working memory updating—and some empirical data are consistent with this logic (Fields et al., 2021;
 Mittal et al., 2015; Nweze et al., 2021; Young et al., 2018).
 However,